 The design principle is that of a garden square.
 Our aim was to introduce a significant proportion of plants in a clearly mineral space.
 The master plan is structured around the axes of the site which define the regular geometry of flooring patterns, variation in ground levels, street furniture alignment and landscape design.
 A unique base of natural stone paving, which has a distinguishable colour and texture, is level with the stores’ front doors and the hotel entrance.
 Planted strips between rows of monolithic benches create a central and intimate, almost interior-like space while freeing up the view and preserving the flow of pedestrian passage in all directions.
 Generous seating areas across from the shop windows contribute to the atmosphere of an urban garden.
 Its groups of magnolias and flowery shrubbery come to life with the murmur of its small integrated fountains.
 Various urban functions (drop-off points, dedicated traffic lanes, firefighter accessibility) seamlessly blend into the square through homogenous paving.
 Our lighting design combines functional public space lighting with architectural lighting.
 At night the facades and square volumes are enhanced along with the greenery.

 The Pont Neuf and La Samaritaine piazza, an effervescent and prestigious square is therefore dedicated to the economic and touristic attractiveness of its exceptional site as much as it is a daily place for Parisians to wander by and to rest.

-Website: In Situ
+Landscape Architecture: In Situ

 Design year: 2015